Routine use cases

 Section 2

-For "How to choose a small face yoga step for weekly planning", the topic needs enough detail to prevent over-reading.
-During a quiet evening when the person wants to reset without chasing a result, "How to choose a small face yoga step for weekly planning" has one practical test: whether anything changes in behavior.
-A useful answer for "How to choose a small face yoga step for weekly planning" helps the reader understand when a trust page is more useful than another routine before it asks for an install.
-Try the smallest version first for "How to choose a small face yoga step for weekly planning": notice context.
+For "Small step: weekly planning", the topic needs enough detail to prevent over-reading.
+During a quiet evening when the person wants to reset without chasing a result, "Small step: weekly planning" has one practical test: whether anything changes in behavior.
+A useful answer for "Small step: weekly planning" helps the reader understand when a trust page is more useful than another routine before it asks for an install.
+Try the smallest version first for "Small step: weekly planning": notice context such as sleep, hydration, and timing.
+Then ask whether private progress notes would reduce friction for "Small step: weekly planning" or simply add another thing to manage.
+Orena.

 Section 3